The Bombardier Global 6000 and Bombardier Global 7500 are two of the largest, most modern business jets produced by Bombardier.

 While this is not the best on the market, it is a respectable number.

 Unsurprisingly the Global 6000 has a well-appointed interior.
 The interior has been designed to bring you the smoothest, most refreshing, and productive experience possible from a business jet.

 Thanks to the widest cabin in its class, more room is on offer than its nearest competitor.
 In Bombardier’s own words; “with outstanding width, higher armrests, and an impeccably shaped backrest, the new seats allow passengers to enjoy a delightful and inviting experience, ideally suited to long-distance travel.
 Whether you wish to work, rest or play, time will simply fly by as you sit back in this exceptional interior.”

 The galley features hardwood flooring, seats sculpted to the human body, and elegantly designed lines.
-Featuring Bombardier’s cabin management system you can control the whole cabin from your fingertips.
-The ultra-fast and intuitive media bay allow you to watch films, live stream, and display documents on the TV monitors.
+Featuring Bombardier’s cabin management system, you can control the whole cabin from your fingertips.
+The ultra-fast and intuitive media bay allows you to watch films, live stream, and display documents on the TV monitors.

 Bombardier has even developed the cabin management system to be controllable from your mobile device (iOS and Android).
 The media bay onboard allows you to connect a host of devices, such as game consoles, Blu-ray players, and digital media players.